solar panel optimiser

 Advertisement

-What are solar optimisers?solar optimiser
+What are solar optimisers?

-A solar panel optimiser contains numerous electronic components that work together to regulate the flow of current from the string of panels to the inverter, ensuring that each panel operates at peak efficiency.
+A solar panel optimiser contains several electronic components that work together to regulate the flow of current from the string of panels to the inverter, ensuring that each panel operates at peak efficiency.
 What’s more, these devices help improve the reliability of your solar system, particularly if one panel is not getting enough sunlight or is otherwise not performing at peak efficiency.

 How do solar panel optimisers work?